likicv/usysml-test-cases/test_cases.md

 ## Discussion

 The keyword `part def` declares a part definition element.
-A part defintion element is called *PartDefinition* in the Sysml v2 abstract syntax diagrams, and is denoted '[PartDef]' in the uSysML output.
+A part defintion element is called *PartDefinition* in Sysml v2 abstract syntax diagrams, and is denoted '[PartDef]' in the uSysML output.
 Speaking in general, the purpose of SysML v2 definition elements is to type appropriate usage elements.
 The usage element that can be typed by *PartDefinition* is *PartUsage*,